 Steve Frishman (12:22):

 And we have mountains of scientific information in the licensing proceeding before it stopped just the state of Nevada, nevermind, 18 other interveners, just the state of Nevada as 219 individual objections that are going to have to be mitigated.
 And that’s totally unheard of in nuclear facility licensing.
 So, and we’re prepared at the state level, we’re prepared to adjudicate every one of those 219.
 And in fact, in the past 10 years, we’ve developed about 25 more objections because of new information, new scientific information that has been developed since the license application.
 So until Yucca Mountain is off the table, I don’t think there is a chance that we’re going to get any durable policy regarding the ultimate disposal.
 There are moves right now for centralized interim storage, but interim to what if you don’t have a repository.
-And the way the Waste Policy Act was written to work, you don’t do interim storage between consolidated used fuel from reactors into one places or a couple of places.
+And the way the Waste Policy Act was written to work, you don’t do interim storage between consolidated used fuel from reactors into one place or a couple of places.

 Steve Frishman (13:40):

-You don’t do that unless you know that you have a repository that is in the process because otherwise it’s not interim.
+You don’t do that unless you know that you have a repository that is in the process because otherwise, it’s not interim.
 And this is what’s happening right now with a couple of sites in the country.
 Yeah.
 They’re private sector companies that are trying to become interim storage and they’re just saying, because of the way the law’s written, it’ll go to Yucca Mountain.
 Well, it’s not going Yucca Mountain, so it’s not interim storage.
 So what we need to do is face facts, start over again.
-We’ve learned an awful lot in the last thirty years about the technical basis for what we need to know in order to have, as the Nuclear Regulatory Commission says, reasonable assurance of safety over about a million year period.
+We’ve learned an awful lot in the last thirty years about the technical basis for what we need to know in order to have, as the Nuclear Regulatory Commission says, reasonable assurance of safety over about a million-year period.
 And we know a lot more than we did in 1987.
 And I think there’s a possibility of people are willing to use some intellectual power rather than political power.
 I think there’s a possibility that we can ultimately get to safe isolation of this waste.

 Kari Hulac (14:51):